ramtinka/LSTM-and-1D-CNN-Models-for-Real-Time-Flood-Prediction/README.md

 # LSTM-and-1D-CNN-Models-for-Real-Time-Flood-Prediction
 Comparative Study of Deep Learning LSTM and 1D-CNN Models for Real-time Flood Prediction in Red River of the North, USA

-This repository contains a Python script that demonstrates the use of a deep learning LSTM and 1D-CNN models to predict real-time flood levels in the Red River of the North, USA.
+This repository contains a Python script demonstrating the use of deep learning LSTM and 1D-CNN models to predict real-time flood levels in the North, USA Red River.
 The script includes data preprocessing, model training, evaluation, and plotting results.

 ## Prerequisites